-Les works in the finance, real estate, project finance, health care, and bankruptcy groups.
-He has nearly 30 years of experience representing a broad range of issuers, underwriters, and financial institutions in domestic and international transactions involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
-Les has also worked with governmental entities, private companies, banks, investment banks and funds in all aspects of financing, including the lending, securitization, real estate, public finance, not-for-profit, energy, and infrastructure financing areas.
+Les has over 30 years of experience representing a broad range of issuers, underwriters, and financial institutions in domestic and international transactions involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
+Les has also worked with governmental entities, private companies, banks, investment banks and funds in all aspects of financing, including the lending, securitization, real estate, public finance, not-for-profit, health care, restructuring, energy & environment, and infrastructure & privatization financing areas and related litigation.

-He represents clients in diverse transactions involving commercial and economic development, nursing homes, hospitals, assisted living facilities, airports, university and student loans, multifamily and single family housing, stadiums, infrastructure, privatization, energy and utility, resource recovery, and general obligation.
+He represents clients in diverse transactions involving commercial and economic development, nursing homes, hospitals, assisted living facilities, airports, university and student loans, and multifamily and single family housing.

 In November 2011, he was named in the annual rankings of The Financial Times for his standout innovative work with Fannie Mae, Freddie Mac, The Federal Housing Finance Agency and the US Department of the Treasury in connection with their $24 billion programs to stabilize the housing finance market.
 Les worked on an international toll bridge facility that was selected by the Institutional Investor as one of its deals of the year.